The truth does not disappear when it is ignored or forgotten.

 10. Everything changes, every day.

-Embrace change and realize it happens for a reason.
-It won’t always be obvious at first, but in the end it will be worth it.
+Embrace change, and realize it happens and it can be managed.
+It won’t always be easy at first, but in the end it will be worth it.
+Acceptance is the first step forward.

 What you have today may become what you had by tomorrow.
 You never know.
 Things change, often spontaneously.
 People and circumstances come and go.
 Life doesn’t stop for anybody.
 It moves rapidly and rushes from calm to chaos in a matter of seconds, and happens like this to people every day.
 It’s likely happening to someone relatively nearby right now.